baconpaul/BaconPlugs/README.md

 and the like I am trying out.

 All the source is here, released under an Apache 2.0 license.
 You are free to use these modules as you see fit.
-If you happen to use them to make music, please do let me know, either by raising an issue on this github or by tagging me on twitter (@baconpaul).
+If you happen to use them to make music you want to share, please do let me know, either by raising an issue on this github or by tagging me on twitter (@baconpaul) or soundcloud (@baconpaul).

-I build regularly on MacOS and check that the source builds on Linux from time to time.
-All the sample patches that I use to test and make the screenshots here are [available in the source distribution.](https://github.com/baconpaul/BaconPlugs/tree/master/patches) I will get around to a mac and linux binary distribution and push it to the community patch list soon.
-If you would like to volunteer to build, test, and package them for windows, please raise a github issue and we can figure out how to have that happen!
+As of the release of Rack 0.6, these plugins will be built as part of the [v2 community distribution](https://github.com/VCVRack/community/tree/v2) so they should just be available for you to try.
+A massive thanks to the [Rack community team](https://github.com/VCVRack/community/issues/248) for maintaining these builds.

+I'm happy to hear any feedback and bug reports.
+The best way to reach me is to just open a github issue [right here on github](https://github.com/baconpaul/BaconPlugs/issues).

+Finally, all the [sample patches I used to make the screenshots](https://github.com/baconpaul/BaconPlugs/tree/master/patches) are on the github here.

+I hope you enjoy the plugins!

 ## HarMoNee